I am not a coffee junkie but I take two servings each day. First is early in the morning and the second, early afternoon.

 2. Lowers the risk of Type 2 Diabetes:

-In a 2009 study, systematic review of 457,000 people, and 21,897 newly-diagnosed cases of type 2 diabetes from eight different countries showed a negative association between coffee consumption and risk of developing the disease.
+In a 2009 study, a systematic review of 457,000 people, and 21,897 newly-diagnosed cases of type 2 diabetes from eight different countries showed a negative association between coffee consumption and risk of developing the disease.

 And one report shows that regularly drinking coffee reduces the risk of getting type 2 diabetes by 23 to 50% – but only if no creamer or sweetener is used with the coffee.